sausheong/tanuki/README.md

 Since every handler (bin or listener) is a separate process, neither code nor data can be shared between them.
 To share data, you will need an intermediate store, for e.g. a database or a key-value store etc. To share code, one way of getting around it to is to use libraries.

+### Added complexities

+Because the different handlers need to totally independent, there are additional overheads and complexities.
+For example, you need to parse the JSON request yourself and craft a JSON response almost in the raw.
+Besides adding to processing needs (and therefore lower performance) it also adds complexities in the code.
+And more complex code is overall harder to maintain.

+On the other hand, some of the complexities can be grouped into reusable libraries, which helps to reduce the overheads.

+## I'm still skeptical

+Of course.
+Tanuki is not for every web application or service, and there seems to be additional effort to do something that could be relatively simple.
+The real benefits of Tanuki is really with longer term maintenance of the entire system.